git-disl/BERT4ETH/README.md

                        --neg_share=True
 ```

-I have generated a version of [embedding file](https://drive.google.com/file/d/1mQgO1LalWhjeR064VhPRmkLl_ztSTroW/view?usp=sharing), you can unzip it under the directory of "Model/inter_data/".
+I have generated a version of [embedding file](https://drive.google.com/file/d/1mQgO1LalWhjeR064VhPRmkLl_ztSTroW/view?usp=sharing), you can unzip it under the directory of "Model/inter_data/" and test the results.

 ### Testing on output account representation